 If Uptown has the deepest history, and Midtown the most energy and grit, the Rondout is, undoubtedly, ground zero for Kingston’s romance and charm.

 Stroll along the canal (being sure to check out what’s going on at the Hudson River Maritime Museum, which features woodworking classes at their boat building school), cutting over along the old railroad tracks and taking in the stunning views of the Kingston lighthouse on the Hudson, winding inland to Kingston Point Park and taking a dip (if the season’s right) at the beach.
 Across the inlet is the Hutton Brickyards, one of the most important sites of manufacturing in the making of New York City.
-Recently repurposed, it’s now the site of seasonal events and a glamping ground that pulled up its stakes last month for the fall.
+Recently repurposed, it’s now the site of seasonal events like the high-end craft fair, Field + Supply.